Antidote (2021 film): Plot

 Everett tells Sharyn that if they cooperate, they will be released from the facility in three months.
 However, after Sharyn reveals to Everett that she saw Nico in the facility, ten years after he supposedly committed suicide, Everett confronts Dr. Hellenbach about his release date.
-Dr. Hellenbach assures Everett that his file will be reviewed in three months.
+Hellenbach assures him that his file will be reviewed in three months but when Everett continues to argue his tongue is once again cut out.

 Sharyn asks Cassandra about her time at the facility, but Cassandra says that she does not know how long she has been there.

-Sharyn and Cassandra conspire to escape the facility.
+They conspire to escape.
 Sharyn manages to steal Dr. Hellenbach's keys from his pocket while pretending to lose her balance.
-Sharyn and Cassandra scour Dr. Hellenbach's office and find a map of the facility.
+She and Cassandra scour his office and find a map of the facility.
 They manage to avoid being caught by Dr. Hellenbach in the medication room, but several nursing staff recognize them and corner them in the hallway.
-Cassandra attempts to kill herself by cutting her neck, which grants Sharyn time to continue escaping.
-Sharyn forms an alliance with Rizzo after he protects her from one of Lester's attacks.
-However, while the duo hide in an empty room during the Indexing, Rizzo gropes and kisses Sharyn.
-In retaliation, Sharyn rips off Rizzo's testicles before continuing her escape.
+Cassandra attempts to kill herself by cutting her neck, which grants Sharyn time to flee.
+She forms an alliance with Rizzo after he protects her from one of Lester's attacks.
+However, while the duo hide in an empty room during the Indexing, Rizzo gropes and kisses her.
+In retaliation, she rips off Rizzo's testicles before continuing her escape.

 Sharyn manages to reach the exit door and escape outside.
-An alarm immediately goes off as staff members chase after her.
-Sharyn finds her way to a residential home, but is followed by a staff member and eventually brought back to the facility.
+An alarm immediately goes off as staff members chase her.
+She finds her way to a residential home, but is followed by a staff member and eventually brought back to the facility.
 Upon awakening, Sharyn finds that she is being hanged in the piano room and dropped to the floor before dying.
-Sharyn asks Dr. Hellenbach why he keeps healing her instead of killing her, and is told that they do not kill people here.
-Dr. Hellenbach asks Sharyn about her regrets again.
-Sharyn denies having any regrets other than being a drug addict, and Dr. Hellenbach tells her that she is not a good liar.
+She asks Dr. Hellenbach why he keeps healing her instead of killing her, and is told that they do not kill people here.
+He asks her about her regrets again and she denies having any regrets other than being a drug addict.
+Dr. Hellenbach tells her that she is not a good liar.

-Sharyn confronts Everett and asks him how he came to the facility.
-Everett explains that he had been in a bad car accident resulting in broken ribs and neck injuries.
+Later Sharyn confronts Everett and asks him how he came to the facility.
+He explains that he had been in a bad car accident resulting in broken ribs and neck injuries.
 Sharyn asks him whether he has ever done anything terrible and explains that she thinks that is the reason they are at the facility.